 ICF works closely with the Health & Safety Authority (HSA) to improve safety in our industry.
 ICF meets regularly with the Authority and sits on the Quarry Safety Committee within the HSA.
 Both organisations co-operate particularly well in the area of education and regularly run joint events targeted at operators in the industry.
 The ICF’s health & safety committee produces regular safety bulletins for members on the key risks associated with working in quarries.
 In addition, ICF makes submissions on regulatory and training issues in the area of health and safety to the Health & Safety Authority and Solas.

 The ICF health & safety committee is made up of safety professionals working in member companies.
 The committee regularly monitors and shares experiences of accidents, near misses and best practice thereby increasing knowledge and awareness within the industry.

-The Health and Safety Authority (HSA) and the Irish Concrete Federation (ICF) jointly promoted Quarry Safety Week 2016, which took place from Monday 24th – Friday 28th October 2016.
-The objective of Quarry Safety Week 2016 was to raise awareness of the key hazards which exist on a daily basis in operating quarries and to highlight some preventative measures which to reduce the risk of accidents and injury to staff in quarries.
+The objective of Quarry Safety Week 2017 was to highlight the key hazards which exist on a daily basis in operating quarries and some practices and proactive measures which can reduce the risk of accidents and injury to staff.

 The All-Island Quarry Safety Seminar 2016 was held on October 18th in Armagh City Hotel, Co Armagh.
 This biennial event, was hosted by the Health & Safety Executive (Northern Ireland) and the Health & Safety Authority and supported by the Irish Concrete Federation and the Quarry Products Association (Northern Ireland).
 Presentations at the event addressed issues such as electrical safety, safety culture, guarding, worker health and dust monitoring.
 The afternoon’s session was chaired by Gerry Farrell of the ICF.